charliecalvert/CloudNotes/Assignments/Cloud9Intro.md

 # Cloud 9 Intro

-Cloud 9 is free if you get an invitation from me.
-I'm taking advantage of deal which allows me let in as many students as I wish.

 It will be simplest if you first, set up a Git repository as explained in the [Git New Repo][gnr] assignment.

+Once you have the repository on GitHub, then next step is to set up Cloud 9.
+It is possible to join Cloud 9 for free if you get an invitation from me.
+I'm taking advantage of a deal which allows me let in as many students as I wish.
 When you get the invitation, click on the link provided.

 [Sign into Cloud 9][c9login].

-You'll probably need to create an account first.
-Then hook it up to GitHub like this:
+## Connect Cloud9 and GitHub

+Once you are signed into Cloud9, you can connect the Cloud9 service to GitHub like this:

 - Choose the gear icon in the upper right portion of the page.
 - Select **Connected Services**
 - Connect to GitHub by selecting the appropriate button and following the prompts.

+You will also have to hit the gear icon a second time in Cloud9, go to the Cloud 9 SSH services, copy the public key that Cloud 9 gives you, and paste it into GitHub.
+(Choose the icon at the top right of the GitHub site, choose Settings, and then SSH.)

 ## Create Workspace